agct2019/agct/Version_2/README.md

 ## Content
 This directory contains the following parts:
 * Quickstart pdf presentation explaining the main steps when using AGCT: AGCT_kickstart_version2.pdf
-* AGCT paper supplementary information, in the parent directory AGCT_paper_supplementary_information
+* AGCT paper supplementary information, in the parent directory AGCT_paper_supplementary_information.
+This pdf provides background knowledge for the algorithms used and explains the features of AGCT.
 * Datasets - Data files of the Yeast Cell Cycle (YCC) and the Yeast Metabolic Cycle (YMC): Yeast_6178.txt (Spellman at al), Yeast_9335.txt (Tu et al), Yeast_3565.txt (periodic genes form Tu et al).
 GEO tag file: Yeast.txt
   - A small dataset (Test_570.txt) for testing and trying out additional algorithms is also provided (e.g. to see that the manifold construction is robust).
 * Sentinels - The sentinels folder includes groups of sentinels (probes that are known to be significantly correlated) for the Yeast Metabolic Cycle  (Yeast_9335.txt) and the Yeast Cell Cycle (Yeast_6178.txt).
 * Scenarii - An example scenario for the small test dataset is provided.
 * AGCT2alpha - The Java source files